telenordigital/nbiot-python/README.md

 the configuration file can be ignored.
 Finally, there is a Client constructor that accepts the address and token directly.

+## Updating resources

+The various `Client.update*` methods work via HTTP PATCH, which means they will only modify or set fields, not delete them.
+There are special `Client.delete*tag` methods for deleting tags.

 # Sample code

 ```python